Step Up – Improving labour market access for unemployed

 Lastly, the project strengthens business development support services and business incubators that help entrepreneurs to start, improve and sustain their businesses.

-The project aims to benefit jobseekers in the project areas with a particular focus on women, returned migrants and those who have recently lost their jobs due to the Covid-19 pandemic.
+The project aims to benefit jobseekers in the project areas with a particular focus on women, returned migrants and those who have lost their jobs due to the Covid-19 pandemic.

 Project Goals